Metro (magazine)

 Metro is a glossy lifestyle magazine published in New Zealand.
 It has a strong focus on the city of Auckland, with reportage of issues and society.
 It has been published monthly, then bimonthly and now quarterly.
 The magazine was first published independently by Mick Mason, Clive Curry and Bruce Palmer.
 Bauer Media Group ceased publication of Metro in April 2020 because of the effect of the COVID-19 pandemic.
-On 17 July 2020, Metro was acquired by the independent publisher Simon Chesterman.
+On 17 July 2020, Metro was acquired by the independent publisher Simon Chesterman and the newly formed Metro Media Group.

 History

+Origins

 Metro was established in 1981.
 The debut of the magazine coincided with the rapid expansion of the New Zealand economy that occurred from 1984, following the election of the Fourth Labour Government, which implemented widespread neoliberal deregulation and economic reform.
 The increased access to imported luxury goods made Metro magazine an attractive media environment for advertisers.